 STOP HUNGER NOW

 We have joined forces with the anti-hunger Feinstein Foundation.
-During March each dollar or food item contributed will help us receive additional funds to fight hunger in our own community.
+During March/April each dollar or food item contributed will help us receive additional funds to fight hunger in our own community.

 You can help in several ways:

 In the U.S., an astonishing 1.7 million children are homeless.
 That is one out of every 45 children in our community.

 Homelessness and poverty can cycle from generation to generation but so can education, stability and success.
 "The key to changing this cycle are the children – helping homeless children was the reason HomeFront started over 20 years ago and these children remain a major focus," explains Connie Mercer, executive director.
 "We must create a new cycle of hope and productivity for these kids."

 HomeFront offers a wide range of children’s support programs: tutoring, recreation, health, nutrition, positive social contact and exposure to the surrounding world.
 Our goal is to ensure that homelessness does not derail a child’s future and that our children grow into young people able to reach their fullest potential.

 Homelessness hurts children:

 Because of all these facts, HomeFront children’s specialists, our “Children’s Champions,” work tirelessly with children, their parents, schools and the community.

 Over the past year, 2,200 children were served by HomeFront; thanks to the extraordinary talents, expertise and fortitude that our “Children’s Champions” displayed every day, these young people will have the positive and healthy “growing up” years every child needs and every child deserves.